 The morning is particularly nippy and considering that we are in the middle of summer with an almost full blast of monsoon it seems a bit weird that one.
-Everyone talks about climate change and global warming so I assume safely that the weirdness of local weather can be owed to it without having to worry about misplaced proprietorship conundrum.
+Everyone talks about climate change and global warming so I assume safely that the weirdness of local weather can be ascribed to it without having to worry about misplaced proprietorship conundrum.

 Sipping my morning tea I ponder how far the aftermaths of this global issue has affected us and I am sufficiently nudged towards an issue, the bear menace in the state.
 The issue of bear menace has gripped the state of Sikkim in a regular recurring manner that could be a direct consequence of this global meteorological disarray.